aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB01.md

 18. Setup these variables **before run** this application.

-19. Select **moving-to-aws-serverless-workshop/LAB01/CloudAlbum/run.py** in the tree view.
+19. Select **moving-to-serverless-techpump /LAB01/CloudAlbum/run.py** in the tree view.

 20. First, **open the run.py**(double click), and on the top menu bar, click **Run → Run With → Python 3**.
 Ensure that you are using the **Python 3 runner**, as shown in the screenshot below.
 <img src=images/lab01-03.png width=800>